mabino/mc-vm/README.md

 ## Network Configuration

 Create a Hyper-V Virtual Machine with two interfaces, a primary and secondary, each set to use an [external network](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/connect-to-network).
-The primary interface will be public-facing and used to update DNS dynamically via [GoDNS](/TimothyYe/godns), and the secondary interface will accept connections via an internal LAN for both Minecraft clients as well as [mcrcon](/Tiiffi/mcrcon) and SSH.
+The primary interface will be public-facing and used to update DNS dynamically via [GoDNS](/TimothyYe/godns); the secondary interface will accept connections via an internal LAN for both Minecraft clients as well as [mcrcon](/Tiiffi/mcrcon) and SSH.

 ### GoDNS